300ECLIPS-Colour-6

 Why are we doing the study?

 Until now, blood samples for lead tests required parents and children to go to a doctors surgery or hospital clinic, where a nurse used a needle and syringe (vacutainer) to collect the sample.
-This can be an upsetting and time consuming experience for everyone.
-There is now a quick and easy blood spot collection kit that can be done at home by the parent.
-A tiny pin prick in the side of the finger is used to collect a drop of blood onto a special card which is posted to the laboratory.
+This can be an upsetting and time-consuming experience for everyone.
+There is now a quick and easy blood spot collection kit that can be done at home by the parent or carer.
+A tiny pin prick in the side of the finger is used to collect a few drops of blood onto a special card which is posted to the laboratory.
 The needle used (called a lancet) is the same as that used for the iron test at the blood donors and by diabetics testing their blood sugar levels at home.

 Our health partners (such as colleagues at Leeds Teaching Hospital) want to use this technique to make life easier for families in their lead clinics.
 Other members of the ECLIPS team want to find out the blood lead concentrations in young children in Leeds so that children exposed to lead in their everyday environments can have those exposures reduced or removed to improve their health, and to help decide if UK wide blood lead screening should be carried out.
 If this ‘use at home’ kit works well it can be used for other screening programmes in the UK and internationally.